-Once you’ve bought a 3D printer, you have to start thinking about what kind of filament to get.
+Once you’ve bought a 3D printer, you have to start thinking about what kind of filament to acquire.
 Most beginner’s guides recommend PLA or ABS.
-They’re interchangeable but the reality is that there are pretty significant differences between the two.
+They’re interchangeable but the reality is there are significant differences between the two.

 Table of ContentsHide